Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 - Offset the intersection points' position by half of the pixel count on each axis.
 For example, if the imager has a dimension of `960 x 540`, then offset the positions by `(480, 270)`.
 - Floor cast the positions from decimal to integer.

 Now, the position of the ray intersections directly represents the index of the pixel it falls into, an iterative look-up operation is thus converted to a simple hashing.
+Taking the integral of the radiants can be achieved by simply calculating the sum of each hash basket.
+And the conversion of wavelength radiant can refer to [section 2.1](#21---selecting-the-distribution).

 <br />